pszemraj/vid2cleantxt/README.md

 A _rough_ timeline of what has been going on in the repo:

+- Dec 2021 - greatly improved runtime of the script, and added more features
 -   Sept-Oct 2021: Fixing bugs, formatting code.
 -   July 12, 2021 - sync work from Colab notebooks: add CUDA support for pytorch in the `.py` versions, added Neuspell as a spell checker.
 General organization and formatting improvements.
 -   July 8, 2021 - python scripts cleaned and updated.